-It’s extraordinarily difficult to take care of someone who is suffering with Dementia.
+It’s extraordinarily difficult to take care of someone who is suffering from dementia.
 The biggest challenge with dementia care is knowing how to effectively handle certain situations that will inevitably, and unexpectedly, occur.
-A senior with Dementia can at times act aggressively, unreasonably, and uncooperatively.
+A senior with dementia can at times act aggressively, unreasonably, and uncooperatively.

-Those who have cared for Dementia patients know that they frequently want to “go home.”
-This is common among dementia patients whether they live with a at-home caregiver, family member, or memory care-assisted living facility.
+Those who have cared for dementia patients know that they frequently want to “go home.”
+This is common among dementia patients whether they live with an at-home caregiver, family member, or memory care-assisted living facility.
 Clinicians theorize that this happens because Dementia patients desire to return to a time when they were in greater control of their lives.
 The cognitive damage of Dementia causes seniors to be confused and memory loss frustrates their ability to clearly understand what is happening to them.
 Coping with this phenomenon is tricky.
-Learn how to weave joy into the care of dementia patients.

 Attempting to explain to a senior why they cannot go home, or leave the facility, won’t work.
 In fact, no explanation will succeed because the senior’s mind simply cannot receive it and understand it.
 In this case, a little “white lie” may be the best solution.
 It is not always possible to reasonably explain a situation and it can be worse to try and argue the point, even if the senior is wrong.

 When handling the “go home” issue, caregivers can tell a senior that they can’t leave because traffic is bad or there’s bad weather on the horizon.
 Both are explanations that should logically make sense to the senior.
 Otherwise, redirecting their attention by taking a walk, or having a meal, may help.